-- Changes in habitat quality and availability have negatively affected the distribution and numbers of moose on and adjacent to the Reserve No. 201.
+- 6 Changes in habitat quality and availability have negatively affected the distribution and numbers of moose on and adjacent to the Reserve No. 201.
 In turn, this has greatly affected the ability of the Chipewyan band members to obtain moose meat from the Athabasca delta, and has required travel to areas well outside the Athabasca delta to hunt, as well as increased dependency on store-bought meat sources.
-The economic cost of these changes are not known. - Lower water levels have affected the ability of hunters to travel in the Reserve No. 201, as well as transportation of people and goods to and from the Reserve and Fort Chipewyan, and access to upstream areas (e.g., Fort McMurray).
+The economic cost of these changes are not known. - 8 Lower water levels have affected the ability of hunters to travel in the Reserve No. 201, as well as transportation of people and goods to and from the Reserve and Fort Chipewyan, and access to upstream areas (e.g., Fort McMurray). - 9 Cumulative effects of vegetation changes, reductions in waterfowl, muskrat, moose and other wildlife, and more difficult travelling conditions has resulted in reduced interest by young people in traditional lifestyles and pursuits.
+In turn, the spiritual and cultural values of the Athabasca Chipewyan people has been detrimentally affected. ...131

-Green concluded the changes wrought by the construction and operation of the Bennett Dam greatly affected the ability of the First Nation to sustain traditional harvesting activities on IR 201:
+Green concluded that the changes wrought by the construction and operation of the Bennett Dam greatly affected the ability of the First Nation to sustain traditional harvesting activities on IR 201:

 The overall effect of these changes has been a gradual deterioration of the ability of the Reserve No. 201 lands to sustain traditional harvesting and lifestyles, while increasing the costs for individuals to continue subsistence harvesting.
-In particular, losses of fur trapping opportunities have reduced cash incomes for some Band members, while reduced opportunities for hunting of waterfowl, moose and other game on the Reserve has increased costs for hunting-associated travel to off-Reserve areas . . .
-As these opportunities have declined and costs increased, many Band members appear to have abandoned long-term use of much of the Reserve lands and have become increasingly dependent on store-purchased foods and supplies from Fort Chipewyan and Fort McMurray.
-132
+In particular, losses of fur trapping opportunities have reduced cash incomes for some Band members, while reduced opportunities for hunting of waterfowl, moose and other game on the Reserve has increased costs for hunting-associated travel to off-Reserve areas...
+As these opportunities have declined and costs increased, many Band members appear to have abandoned long-term use of much of the Reserve lands and have become increasingly dependent on store-purchased foods and supplies from Fort Chipewyan and Fort McMurray.132

-Green, "Preliminary Assessment, pp. 31-33 (ICC Exhibit 2A, tab 7, ICC pp. 476-78).
+131 Green, "Preliminary Assessment," pp. 31-33 (ICC Exhibit 2A, tab 7, ICC pp. 476-78).

-In 1991, the Northern Rivers Basin Study Board was established to produce a study and make recommendations to ministers representing the governments of Canada, Alberta, and the North West Territories on issues affecting the waterways.
+In 1991, the Northern Rivers Basin Study Board was established to produce a study and make recommendations to ministers representing the governments of Canada, Alberta, and the Northwest Territories on issues affecting the waterways.
 The BC government did not participate in the study.
 After four and a half years of scientific study, the Board published its report, Northern Rivers Basin Study, in 1996 and made a number of sweeping recommendations and conclusions.
 Among its various findings, the study emphasized the relationship between the reduction in periodic spring flooding and the adverse environmental impact on the delta: